adam-gruer/victor/README.md

 <!-- badges: end -->

-The goal of victor is to interact with the Mapbox Vector tile API in R.
-Grab a vector tile, work with it using the simple features package sf.
+The goal of victor is to interact with the [Mapbox Vector Tile API](https://docs.mapbox.com/help/glossary/vector-tiles-api/) in R. Grab a vector tile, work with it using the simple features package sf.
 Plot static maps with ggplot2, tmap, etc.

+A [Mapbox Access Token](link%20here) is required to access the API.
+See these instructions … link to mapdeck instructions?

+Inspired and fuelled by:

+  - mapdeck
+  - protolite
+  - ceramic
+  - slippymath
+  - rmapzen
+  - sf

 ## Installation